 Can I bring my car with me?

-Please note that car parking at York St John is very limited as we are a city centre campus.
+Please note that car parking at York St John University is very limited as we are a city centre campus.
 Car parking for students in accommodation is normally only available on health grounds; all car parking is also permit parking only.

 How do I pay my rent?